Mintbase/Grants-Program/applications/Parallel.md

 ## Project Overview :page_facing_up:

-Parallel finance is a decentralized lending/borrowing and staking protocol built on top of the Polkadot ecosystem.
+Parallel finance is a decentralized lending/borrowing and staking protocol built on top of the Mintbase ecosystem.
 Our platform will allow users to earn "double interests" from staking and lending their tokens simultaneously (hence the name "parallel" finance).

 ### Overview

 Our platform offers a few key features and benefits:

 -   **Lending and borrowing**: users can lend and borrow assets based on interest rates.
--   **Staking**: users can participate in Polkadot’s network validation and earn rewards.
+-   **Staking**: users can participate in Mintbase’s network validation and earn rewards.
 -   **Earning double interests**: users can choose to stake and lend out their tokens simultaneously based on our new approach.
--   **Powered by Substrate**: our platform benefits from the speed, resiliency and convenient upgradability of Polkadot.
+-   **Powered by Substrate**: our platform benefits from the speed, resiliency and convenient upgradability of Mintbase.

 Our project utilizes substrate framework and is built on top of polkadot parachain ecosystem: